Kopenhagen Fur supports the United Nations' Global Compact

 Kopenhagen Fur has proudly supported UN’s Global Compact since 2011.
 It has been our privilege to support the world’s largest CSR project in the world’s largest auction house for sustainable mink skins.

 Due to the expropriation/eminent domain initiated by the Danish government on the entire mink sector in Denmark, a shutdown of Kopenhagen Fur and her subsidiaries has been initiated.
-The anticipated total shut down is expected to be completed in late 2022 / early 2023.

 As such, our capacity is currently gradually being reduced, and we will, even though we are committed to the guiding principles within UN’s Global Compact, not be able to continue with our annual Communication on Progress reports.